-They are more focused on the success and stability of their business and ensure that the company doesn’t incur any losses.
+They are more focused on the success and stability of their entrepreneur business and ensure that the company doesn’t incur any losses.
 Many entrepreneurs may or may not have much knowledge about the various aspects of the trade.
-They should be smart and confident to attract potential investors for proper development of the company.
+They should be smart and confident to attract potential investors for the proper development of the company.

-Managers on the other hand, are very much different from entrepreneurs on the basis of their work culture and style of task execution.
+Managers, on the other hand, are very much different from entrepreneurs on the basis of their work culture and style of task execution.
 Managers are more involved in the company when the company is relatively more stable and established.
 Hence, managers come into the later stages of the company development.

 Many entrepreneurs have the freedom to do take decisions and choices that can positively or negatively affect the growth of the company.
 On the other hand, a manager is a person who is hired by the entrepreneur to manage the business.
 They are professionally trained individuals who have the knowledge about the various business aspects.

 2. Nature of work:

 The entrepreneur is responsible for the starting and initialization of the business along with ensuring a proper launch for the business.
 In contrary, a manager is responsible for taking care of various things that are responsible for the success of the business and helps to run the business in a sustainable and responsive manner.

 4. Prone to make mistakes:

 An entrepreneur is allowed to make mistakes while seeking various innovative and creative ideas that can help with the development of the company.
-On the other hand, a manger should try hard to preserve the status and name of the company, so for these goal, it is necessary that the manager should not make unnecessary mistakes as this can be seen as a bad example by fellow colleagues and employees.
+On the other hand, a manager should try hard to preserve the status and name of the company, so for this goal, it is necessary that the manager should not make unnecessary mistakes as this can be seen as a bad example by fellow colleagues and employees.

 5. Educational background:

-It is not necessary that each entrepreneur who own a successful business needs to be well educated in their work.
+It is not necessary that each entrepreneur who owns a successful leading business needs to be well educated in their work.
 There is a possibility that most of the successful entrepreneurs are school dropouts.
 But a manager cannot afford to risk his educational background for the sake of the job.

 7. Financial freedom:

 In contrary, most managers tend to prefer stability and security over freedom while working under someone in a corporation.
-Most managers tend to like a secure job and better working conditions so as to maintain satisfactory lifestyle.
+Most managers tend to like a secure job and better working conditions so as to maintain a satisfactory lifestyle.
 There is a possibility that an entrepreneur can enjoy complete financial freedom over the rest of the people concerned in the business.

-An entrepreneur is the backbone of any company, be it a startup or a well established corporation.
+An entrepreneur is the backbone of any company, be it a startup or a well-established corporation.
 The entrepreneur is responsible for establishing the company by transforming an idea into reality and also the driving force of the initialization and stability of the company.
 This is why an entrepreneur has the highest respected authority in an organization or company.

 9. Capital gains:

-Where in which an entrepreneur need to be committed towards their business even if they receive capital gain or not.
+Where in which an entrepreneur need to be committed towards their business even if they receive a capital gain or not.
 As mentioned before, an entrepreneur is the establisher and the backbone of the organization so naturally an entrepreneur will have the highest level of commitment among various employees of the company.
 Many entrepreneurs work day and night just to start their own company.

-Finally, the bottom line is that at the end of this discussion over the difference between an entrepreneur and manager, a person might gather more information on the working nature of their job description.
+Finally, the bottom line is that at the end of this discussion over the differences between entrepreneur and manager, a person might gather more information on the working nature of their job description.